joel113/documentation-cheatsheet/shell.md

 `bg` - Background and resume a job again

+`echo "command_to_be_run" | at 09:00` - Runs the given command at 9 am

+`at 09:00 -f /home/linux/script.sh` - Runs the given command at 9 am

 ## Piping

 `cat somefile | tee -a log.txt | cat > /dev/null` - Log output but not show on the console